cypress-io/github-action/README.md

     steps:
       - uses: actions/checkout@v3
       - uses: cypress-io/github-action@v5
-      # after the test run completes
-      # store videos and any screenshots
+      # after the test run completes store videos and any screenshots
-      # NOTE: screenshots will be generated only if E2E test failed
-      # thus we store screenshots only on failures
-      # Alternative: create and commit an empty cypress/screenshots folder
-      # to always have something to upload
       - uses: actions/upload-artifact@v3
+        # add the line below to store screenshots only on failures
-        if: failure()
+        # if: failure()
         with:
           name: cypress-screenshots
           path: cypress/screenshots
-      # Test run video was always captured, so this action uses "always()" condition
+          if-no-files-found: ignore # 'warn' or 'error' are also available, defaults to `warn`
       - uses: actions/upload-artifact@v3
-        if: always()
         with:
           name: cypress-videos
           path: cypress/videos
+          if-no-files-found: ignore # 'warn' or 'error' are also available, defaults to `warn`
 ```

 ### Quiet flag